 General Information & Highlights about the Colosseum

-- When visiting the colosseum, note that you are actually buying a ticket for entrance into the Colosseum, Forum and Palatine Hill areas.
+- When visiting the colosseum, be aware that you are actually buying a ticket for entrance into the Colosseum, Forum, and Palatine Hill areas.
 Thus, do plan to spend some time here in the heart of Ancient Rome, not just the Colosseum grounds alone.
 Because of the rich history, a guide is highly recommended.

-- Colosseum is an impressive building measuring 189 meters long and 156 meters wide with a base area of 24000 m² with a height of over 48 meter.
+- Colosseum is an impressive building measuring 189 meters long and 156 meters wide.
+It has a base area of 24000 m² with a height of over 48 meters.

 - The Colosseum has over 80 entrances and can accommodate about 50,000 spectators.